-Types of Crown Moulding in New Homes
+Types of Crown Molding in New Homes

 NC Custom Home Trim Styles

-What is crown moulding?
+What is crown molding?

-Types of Crown Moulding:
+Types of Crown Molding

-- One piece crown: the most basic type of crown moulding comes as a single piece, and is usually made of MDF (medium density fiberboard).
+- One piece crown: the most basic type of crown molding comes as a single piece, and is usually made of MDF (medium density fiberboard).
 One piece crown is used for trey ceiling accents.

 For example, a formal dining room might use a 3-piece crown or one piece crown on various levels of a trey ceiling, while the rest of the home uses a 2-piece crown.

-- Craftsman moulding
+- Craftsman molding